For Love of the Game

 Adrienne Gagnier, a fourth-year illustration major who runs track and cross-country, believes the mentality that makes her a successful athlete helps her academically.

 “You always work to do your best in a race and you always work to do your best on a project.
 I feel those two really coincide,” says Gagnier.
 “I don’t ever want to hand in a project that I didn’t put a lot of time in on, or that I know isn’t good.
 I hate doing that.
 I don’t want to do that.
 Just like I hate going into a race knowing that I didn’t practice hard that week.”

 But Dobeck says there is another responsibility that RIT student-athletes take seriously: serving as a role model.

 “Once you get immersed in the culture of RIT as an athlete, there’s this expectation that you’re supposed to set an example for everyone else,” Dobeck says.
 “I take that to heart – especially when it comes to underclassmen.”

-In 2007, RIT’s Student Athlete Advisory Committee organized a weekend-long community service project entitled “Tigers Give Back.”
+Last spring, RIT’s Student Athlete Advisory Committee organized a weekend-long community service project entitled “Tigers Give Back.”
 More than 350 student athletes participated in a series of service projects around Greater Rochester.